Himanshu0320/AirBnB-Python-Project/README.md

 # AirBnB-Python-Project

-##Project Overview
+<h2>Project Overview</h2>

 This project performs Exploratory Data Analysis (EDA) on New York Airbnb data to uncover trends and patterns in rental listings.
 We use libraries like Pandas, Numpy, Matplotlib, Seabornfor cleaning, visualization, and analysis.

 ![New-York-City-Brooklyn-Bridge-Panorama-Juergen-Roth-2](https://github.com/user-attachments/assets/a5afbec7-4fa6-41cc-a021-898f4ce1afbd)

-#Objective
+<h2>Objective</h2>

 The goal of this project is to:

-Analyze room types, prices, and availability across different neighborhoods.
+1. Analyze room types, prices, and availability across different neighborhoods.

-Understand host behavior and listing patterns.
+2. Understand host behavior and listing patterns.

-Detect potential outliers in prices.
+3. Detect potential outliers in prices.

-Provide recommendations for guests and hosts based on insights.
+4. Provide recommendations for guests and hosts based on insights.

-#Dataset
+<h2>Dataset</h2>

 The dataset contains 20,765 entries and 22 features, including:

-id: Unique identifier for each listing
+•	id: Unique identifier for each listing

-name: Title of the Airbnb listing
+•	name: Title of the Airbnb listing

-host_name: Name of the host
+•	host_name: Name of the host

-neighborhood_group: Group (borough) where the listing is located latitude/longitude: Geolocation of listings
+•	neighborhood_group: Group (borough) where the listing is located

+•	latitude/longitude: Geolocation of listings

-price: Nightly rental price
+•	price: Nightly rental price

-room_type: Type of accommodation (e.g., entire home, private room)
+•	room_type: Type of accommodation (e.g., entire home, private room)

-reviews_per_month: Average monthly reviews for the listing
+•	reviews_per_month: Average monthly reviews for the listing

-availability_365: Number of available days in the year
+•	availability_365: Number of available days in the year.

-#Steps and Workflow
+<h2>Steps and Workflow</h2>

-1. Data Cleaning
+<h3>1.
+Data Cleaning</h3>

-Handle missing data: price, neighborhood, and beds columns had null values.
+•	Handle missing data: price, neighborhood, and beds columns had null values.

-Fix data types: Converted last_review to a datetime object.
+•	Fix data types: Converted last_review to a datetime object.

-Remove outliers: Listings with prices > $1,000 were capped to avoid skewed visualizations.
+•	Remove outliers: Listings with prices > $1,000 were capped to avoid skewed visualizations.

-2. EDA (Exploratory Data Analysis)
+<h3>2.
+EDA (Exploratory Data Analysis)</h3>

-Room type distribution:
+  1.Room type distribution:

-Visualized the count of each room type using bar plots.
+  •	Visualized the count of each room type using bar plots.

-Identified Entire home/apt as the most common room type.
+  •Identified Entire home/apt as the most common room type

 Neighborhood group insights:

 Analyzed price variations by boroughs.